MikaelMayer/Editor/README.md

     // Removes a node.
 If the node is a <tr>, <th>, <td> or <li>, removes the whitespace before as well. remove(node: HtmlNode)

+**Externalize edition features**: Instead of adding advanced editing capabilities directly to the files you want to edit, you can also describe how to add edition features as a separate file.
+Add a file `.editor` in the folder containing the files to modify.
+The content is Elm code taking `path` and `content` as input, and it should the modified content.
+For example, here is a `.editor` file that adds a button at the end of the body for all html files:

+    if Regex.matchIn "\\.html$" path then
+      content |>
+      Regex.replace "(?=</body>)" (\m ->
+        String.update.freezeLeft <| String.update.freezeRight <|
+          """<button onclick="this.insertAdjacentHTML('beforebegin', '\n<p>Paragraph</p>')"
+               >Add paragraph</button>"""
+    else
+      content

+`String.update.freezeLeft` prevents the inserted paragraph to appear in this `.editor` file.

 ### Security